top of page

 In the United Kingdom, there are legal obligations under the Equality Act 2010 for service providers to adhere to, to ensure equal access and treatment for people with assistance dogs.
 This page outlines what service providers must do by law to accommodate individuals with assistance dogs on their premises.

-Understanding the Disability Act of 2010:
+Understanding the Equality Act of 2010:

-The Disability Act of 2010 stands as a monumental legislative framework aimed at safeguarding the rights of individuals with disabilities.
+The Equality Act of 2010 stands as a monumental legislative framework aimed at safeguarding the rights of individuals with disabilities.
 Among its crucial provisions, this act notably addresses the rights and accommodations for individuals who rely on assistance dogs to navigate their daily lives.

 Recognition and Protection of Assistance Dogs